 The present work is organized as follows.
-In Sec.~\eqref{NJL}, we describe the NJL model used in the present work to obtain the in-medium constituent quark masses that have been used as inputs to obtain the properties of pions in the nuclear matter.
-The LCQM and the LFWFs are briefly addressed in Sec.~\eqref{Sec:LCQM}.
+In Sec.~\eqref{NJL}, we describe the NJL model used in the present work to obtain the in-medium constituent quark mass that has been used as input to obtain the properties of the pion in nuclear matter.
+The LCQM and the LCWFs are briefly addressed in Sec.~\eqref{Sec:LCQM}.
 In Sec.~\eqref{Sec:results}, the results of the present work are discussed and finally summarized in Sec.~\eqref{Sec:conclusion}.